OutSystems/docs-product/src/develop/reuse-and-refactor/services.md

 To decide for using Service Actions to expose functionality, you must evaluate if the additional development effort pays off the increased business value of having independent release cycles.

 #### Services with scaling requirements

-If you already have a large distributed service with **processor intensive tasks**, using Service Actions will enable you to scale your service through [container deployment](../../managing-the-applications-lifecycle/containers/intro.md).

 To decide for using Service Actions to expose functionality, you must evaluate if the additional development effort pays off the capability to scale your service.